 The NHS flu programme in England typically offers the flu vaccine to those over the age of 65, pregnant women and those with existing health conditions or weakened immune systems.
 These groups will remain a high priority this year, while the programme will also be extended to reach out to more people.

 In a typical winter, flu is one of the biggest health concerns for many older and vulnerable people.
 With the additional threat of coronavirus this year, the public are being advised to take extra care to avoid both of these diseases.
 The government hopes for as many people as possible to receive the flu jab to reduce the risk of caregivers and healthcare workers coming under immense pressure.

 We will be holding our Flu Clinics over the next few months.
 Due to the current COVID-19 situation they will operate in a slightly different way to previous years to protect our patients and staff

 We are holding a number of Saturday clinics and will also hold clinics in surgery hours as social distancing allows.
 We have a huge number of patients to vaccinate and will be receiving staggered delivery of vaccines and appreciate your patience whilst clinics are being arranged.

-Starting on the 16th October we will be holding clinics for our clinically vulnerable patients who have been shielding from coronavirus.
+We will be holding clinics for our clinically vulnerable patients who have been shielding from coronavirus.
 These patients will be amongst the first to be contacted by us alongside any family members they live with.
 This is so we can prioritise the members of our community who are the most vulnerable, including members of their household.

 This year the flu vaccine is being offered on the NHS to: